DeLorean time machine: Development

 The time machine went through several variations during production of the first film, Back to the Future.
 In the first draft of the screenplay, the time machine was a laser device that was housed in a room; at the end of the draft the device was attached to a refrigerator and taken to a nuclear bomb test.
 Spielberg vetoed the idea, concerned that children might attempt to climb into one.
 Zemeckis suggested the DeLorean because it offered mobility, a unique design, and would appear like an alien UFO to a 1950s family due to its characteristic gullwing doors (which were inspired by the Mercedes-Benz 300 SL).
-The original ending of the 1985 film Back to the Future was to have Marty outrun a nuclear explosion at a test site to power the DeLorean's flux capacitor in order to travel back to 1985.
+The original ending of the 1985 film Back to the Future was to have Marty outrun a nuclear explosion at a test site to power the DeLorean's flux capacitor to travel back to 1985.
 However, during the movie's filming, it went over budget and behind schedule, and Universal refused to grant the producers more money, as it couldn't afford the desert location to shoot such scenario.
 Ultimately, the power source was changed to the lightning strike at the clock tower in Hill Valley as a result.

 The DeLorean was developed under the supervision of Lawrence Paull, who designed it with artist Ron Cobb and illustrator Andrew Probert.
 They intended for the vehicle to look fixed together from common parts.
 The Ford Motor Company offered $75,000 to use a Ford Mustang instead; Gale responded that "Doc Brown doesn't drive a fucking Mustang".
 Michael Fink was hired as the art department liaison and tasked with realizing Cobb's sketches and overseeing the car's construction.
 Paull and Canton, who had worked with him on Blade Runner (1982) and Buckaroo Banzai (1984), respectively, recruited him.
 Fink had a project lined up but agreed to help in the free weeks he had remaining.